zoya-chowdhury/Zoyas-Bluestamp-Portfolio/index.md

   digitalWrite(trigPin, HIGH);
   delayMicroseconds(10);
   digitalWrite(trigPin, LOW);
-  //echo pin receives high signal when obstacle is in range, then records time from start-receive w/ pulseIn float distance = pulseIn(echoPin, HIGH)/58.00;  //Equivalent to (340m/s*1us)/2, which is the speed of sound return distance;
+  //echo pin receives high signal when obstacle is in range, then records time from start-receive w/ pulseIn; defines float distance as recorded distance * 0.5 float distance = pulseIn(echoPin, HIGH)/58.00;  //Equivalent to (340m/s*1us)/2, which is the speed of sound return distance;
 }